RetroMole/MOLE/README.md

 Releases are not available yet, but you can [build Mole yourself](#how-to-build), or try out the [build artifacts](https://github.com/Vawlpe/MOLE/actions/workflows/build.yaml) of any commit
 ___
 ### How to Build
-Requirements: .NET 5
+Requirements: .NET 6
 1. Clone repository (`git clone --recursive https://github.com/Vawlpe/MOLE.git`)
-2. Build solution (`dotnet build ./src/Mole.sln`) **or** open `./src/Mole.sln` in your prefere  d IDE and use the built-in `Build` option
+2. Build solution (`dotnet build ./src/Mole.sln`) **or** open `./src/Mole.sln` in your prefered IDE and use the built-in `Build` option
-3. Done! you can now run Mole from `./src/Mole.Gui/bin/Debug/net5.0/Mole.Gui` (or any other specified output directory)
+3. Done! you can now run Mole from `./src/Mole.Gui/bin/Debug/net6.0/Mole.EntryPoint` (or any other specified output directory)
 ___
 ### Localization/Translation
 WIP